jerryjianguv/Music-Analytics-Framework/README.md

 ### Plugins

 There are two types of plugins, `DataPlugin` and `VisualPlugin`.
 A `DataPlugin` is responsible for downloading raw data from a music platform and sending the data back to the framework.
-The `VisualPlugin` is responsible for displaying the processed data recieved from the framework in a particular format.
+The `VisualPlugin` is responsible for displaying the processed data received from the framework in a particular format.

 ### Data Plugins
 Our three data plugins are: